 So not just any organic matter will do.
 If you want to work with nature, the soil for raised beds, like the soil in the ground, must be free of toxins (including artificial fertilizers) in order to support the microbes that literally feed your vegetables.

 The other definition of "organic" is a legal one.
 The USDA has a strict, defining legal code for what can be labeled "organically grown".
-It applies only to food, which must be grown without pesticides, herbicides, artificial fertilizers/feeds, or genetically-modified organisms.
+But their labeling only applies to food, which must be grown without pesticides, herbicides, artificial fertilizers/feeds, or genetically-modified organisms.
 Only food can be labeled "certified organic" and then only if it is tested by an independent certification agency and found to be compliant with USDA standards.

 It is important to realize that when it comes to soil for raised beds, manufacturers often use the term "organic" in its chemical definition, which makes it both legal and routine for manufacturers to label their product "organic" even when it contains toxic ingredients that will end up in your food.

-That old adage, "One man's meat is another man's poison", could be rephrased as "One company's toxic waste is another company's cheap raw ingredient for raised bed soil".
-Toxins in your soil will go into your food.
+That old adage, "One man's meat is another man's poison", could be rephrased as "One company's toxic waste is another company's cheap raw ingredient in soil for raised beds".
+If there are toxins in your soil they will go into your food.

-There are no laws prohibiting the use of sewage sludge (aka "biosolids" or "compost"), feedlot manure, and many other toxin-containing wastes in commercial soil for raised beds.
-Here's what you may be putting into your vegetables if you do not use carefully-sourced homemade or OMRI-certified mixes:
+There are no laws prohibiting the use of sewage sludge, feedlot manure, and many other toxin-containing wastes in commercial soil for raised beds.
+Here's what you will probably be putting into your vegetables if you do not use carefully-sourced homemade or OMRI-certified mixes:

-Biosolids is a marketing name for sewage sludge.
-Sewage sludge consists of composted human sewage.
+Biosolids is a marketing name for sewage sludge, which is composted human sewage.
 One-hundred percent of the samples tested by the EPA in 2009 contained one or more of the following: dioxins, endocrine-disrupting hormones, chemotherapy drugs, steroids, flame retardants, pesticides, herbicides, furans and… well… more stuff you don't want in the vegetables you're going to eat.
 There are no laws prohibiting or governing the use of sewage sludge in potting mix, or its being labeled as "organic" or "compost", or regulating its use on farms and gardens.

-Feedlot Manure Cows in feedlots are fed steroid hormones, antibiotics and corn heavily sprayed with glyphosate, much of which shows up in their manure (and the rest in their meat).
+Feedlot Manure Cows in feedlots are fed steroid hormones, antibiotics and corn heavily sprayed with glyphosate, much of which shows up in their manure (and in their meat).